-Make sure the soil is rich is compost and water regularly if placed in full-sun.
+Make sure the soil is rich in compost and water regularly if placed in full sun.

 Other uses of Plumbago

-As a traditional medicine it has been reported that Cape Leadwoth has been used to treat warts, broken bones and wounds, is used as a snuff for headaches.
+As a traditional medicine it has been reported that Cape Leadwort has been used to treat warts, broken bones and wounds, is used as a snuff for headaches.